 Alice L. Walton, Chairwoman of the Board

-Walton has remained committed to improving the quality of life in her home state.
+Alice remains dedicated to improving the quality of life in her home state.
 She was the first chairperson and driving force behind the Northwest Arkansas Council.
 This organization played a major role in securing the development of the Northwest Arkansas Regional Airport, improving transportation infrastructure throughout the region.
 She also established Camp War Eagle, which offers Northwest Arkansas children of differing socio-economic backgrounds an exceptional summer camp experience.

-Walton began her career in finance and later founded Llama Company, an investment bank.
+Alice began her career in finance and later founded Llama Company, an investment bank.
 She has served as a member of the board of the Amon Carter Museum in Fort Worth, Texas, and the Trustees' Council of the National Gallery of Art in Washington, D.C.
 She holds a Bachelor of Arts degree from Trinity University and an honorary Doctor of Arts and Humane Letters from the University of Arkansas.

-Walton is the daughter of Helen Walton and Walmart founder Sam Walton.
+Alice is the daughter of Helen Walton and Walmart founder Sam Walton.

 Rod Bigelow, Executive Director and Chief Diversity & Inclusion Officer

 Rod Bigelow has served as executive director of Crystal Bridges Museum of American Art since 2013, guiding all facets of the museum’s development and reflecting his more than 20 years of experience in management of arts and cultural institutions.
-He joined Crystal Bridges in 2010, serving as the deputy director of operations and administration, focusing on organizational and policy development as well as construction activities leading up to the museum’s opening in November, 2011.
-In that role, he led the Crystal Bridges’ strategic planning process, resulting in a comprehensive plan guiding the museum’s focus.
+He joined Crystal Bridges in 2010, serving as the deputy director of operations and administration, focusing on organizational and policy development as well as construction activities leading up to the museum’s opening in November 2011.
+In that role, he led Crystal Bridges’ strategic planning process, resulting in a comprehensive plan guiding the museum’s focus.

 Bigelow previously served as director of administrative and financial services at The Art Institute of Seattle, where he oversaw financial aid, accounting, facilities, and retail activities.
 Bigelow also spent eight years with the Tacoma Art Museum in Washington, serving initially as chief financial officer and later as interim executive director.